Caren-cheruto/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that adds execute permission
+Create a script that creates a directory